Protect Yourself Against Medical Errors

-It's crucial to question your health care providers, pharmacist, or nurse if something occurs that's out of the ordinary, the AHRQ says.
-This might be a pill that looks different from what you usually receive, or a test you underwent but never found out the results.
+It's crucial to ask questions of your health care providers, pharmacist, and nurses.
+This is especially true if something occurs that's out of the ordinary.
+This might be a pill that looks different from what you usually get.
+It might be a test you had but never found out the results.

 Keep your health care provider informed

 Always keep a list with you at all times of any allergies you have.
-Make sure your health care provider knows about any allergies and adverse reactions you have had to medicines.
+Make sure your health care provider knows about any allergies and bad reactions you’ve had to medicines.
 This can help avoid prescribing a medicine that can harm you.

 Is it legible?

-Ask for information about your medicines in terms you can understand—both when your medicines are prescribed and when you receive them from your pharmacist.
+Ask for information about your medicines that you can understand.
+Do this both when your medicines are prescribed and when you get them from your pharmacist.

 Check drug, dosage

-When you pick up your medicine from the pharmacy, ask: "Is this the medicine that my health care provider prescribed?"
-Speak up if you have questions about the directions on your medicine labels.
-For example, ask if four doses daily means taking a dose every six hours around the clock or just during waking hours.
+When you pick up your medicine from the pharmacy, speak up if you have questions about the directions on your medicine labels.
+For example, ask if 4 doses daily means taking a dose every 6 hours around the clock or just during waking hours.

 Learn about your condition and treatments by asking your health care provider and nurse and by using other reliable sources.
-The more you know, the better able you'll be to track your recovery and recognize symptoms that could indicate a worsening of your condition.
-Always ask questions when you don't understand; and keep asking until you do understand.
+The more you know, the better able you'll be to track your recovery.
+You’ll also be able to recognize symptoms that could mean your condition is getting worse.
+Always ask questions when you don't understand.
+Keep asking until you do understand.
 Many times people are afraid to ask questions.
 Remember your health, and perhaps even your life, depend on understanding your condition, how to take care of yourself, and how to take your medications.
 Be your own best advocate.
 If you really have trouble asking questions, bring a trusted family member or friend who will ask them for you.